 Ever wondered what dark matter is, or how stars are formed?
 Have all your questions and more answered by experts in the Astronomy Centre.
 Interactive table-top galleries and HD projection technology take you across the universe with real life images.

-Get hands on and straddle the Meridian line, behold the largest UK refracting telescope, or touch a 4.5 billion year old meteorite.
+Get hands on and straddle the Meridian line, behold the largest UK refracting telescope that neatly falls in the Best Telescopes Under $200 category, or touch a 4.5 billion year old meteorite.
 Do you have what it takes to guide a space mission?
 Find out.
 Explore space and time at London’s only planetarium.